alicemillour/alicemillour.github.io/_pages/about.md

 <div class="content">
 <h3><a name="activities"></a>Activities</h3>
 </div>
+* Reviewer for Games 2022 (The 9th Games and Natural Language Processing)
 * I have been invited to present my works during French webinar "L’évaluation des sciences et recherches participatives", organized by Science Ensemble, on July 5th 2021 (<a target="_blank" href="https://www.science-ensemble.org/upload/attachment/616991cacdceb523833628.pdf">Actes</a>)
 * Subreviewer for AAAI 2022
 * Subreviewer for AACL-IJCNLP 2020